 Stock-based compensation expense represents the cost of the grant date fair value of employee stock awards recognized over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
-Prior to the Company's IPO, there was no active market for its common stock, therefore the Company estimated the fair value of common stock on the date of grant based on then current facts and circumstances.
 The Company estimates the fair value of each stock-based award on the date of grant using the Black-Scholes option pricing model.
 The Black-Scholes option pricing model incorporates various assumptions, such as the value of the underlying common stock, the risk-free interest rate, expected volatility, expected dividend yield, and expected life of the options.
 Forfeitures are recognized as a reduction of stock-based compensation expense as they occur.